 Daniel is a very dynamic presenter!

-Daniel has traveled to present his Vague Language (VL) workshop in Arizona, Nevada, Oregon, Hawaii, Virginia, Wisconsin, Minnesota, and New Mexico.
+Daniel has traveled to Arizona, Nevada, Oregon, Hawaii, Virginia, Wisconsin, Minnesota, and New Mexico to teach interpreters how to interpret vague language (VL).
 His feature article “Just What They Said: Interpreting Intentionally Vague Language” appeared in the RID Views (Spring 2011), and in Spring 2013, he completed his master’s thesis Keeping it Vague: A Study of Vague Language in an American Sign Language Corpus and Implications for Interpreting between American Sign Language and English.

 Loved, loved, loved Daniel’s passion for his work and wanting colleagues to improve and expand knowledge.

-Daniel’s Genre Recognition workshop has been well received at the local, state, and national level.
-In addition to presenting several times at the Desert Valleys Regional Cooperative, he also presented on Genre Recognition at the Arizona RID State Conference in Phoenix, Arizona and at the RID Region V Conference in Salt Lake City, Utah.
+Daniel’s workshop on using genre recognition as a prediction skill has been well received at the local, state, and national level.
+In addition to presenting several times at the Desert Valleys Regional Cooperative, he also presented on genre recognition at the Arizona RID State Conference in Phoenix, Arizona and at the RID Region V Conference in Salt Lake City, Utah.

 Daniel was generous, informative, professional, and interesting.

 - Case supervision, a.k.a. case conferencing or staffing, is a structured, professional discussion among colleagues with the purpose of improving service to consumers.
 Robyn Dean and Robert Pollard’s demand control schema (DC-S) is a powerful tool for professionals to analyze ethical problems and devise creative solutions.
 Daniel was trained as a DC-S trainer by Robyn Dean in 2005.
 In graduate school, he was trained in DC-S case supervision by Amanda Smith, an interpreter educator at the forefront of implementing DC-S. In this workshop, participants will receive intensive training in DC-S and case supervision practice.